MugoBrian/alx-higher_level_programming/README.md

 # Higher level programming with Python
-This repository contains shell,C and python scripts
+This repository contains shell,C and python folders mainly for learning in Alx Holberton
 # Files (Scripts)
-[0-run](./0-run) - shell script that runs python scripts

-[1-run_inline](./1-run_inline) - shell script that runs python code

-[.2-print.py](./2-print.py) - python scripts that prints
+[0x00-pyhton-hello_world](./0x00-python-hello_world) - python hello world intro

-... and many more other scripts
+... and many more other folders

 # Author
 Mugo Brian